About RedsKop Cookies Policy

 Necessary cookies also collect information about how visitors use a website, for instance which pages visitors go to most often, and if they get error messages from web pages.
 These cookies don’t collect information that identifies a visitor.
 All information these cookies collect is aggregated and therefore anonymous.
 It is only used to assimilate the information for the proper functionality of a website.

 Furthermore, these cookies allow the website to remember choices you make (such as your user name) and provide enhanced, more personal features.
 They can also be used to provide services you have asked for such as commenting on a blog.

 In general, Necessary Cookies are used to:

-- Have or have not accepted our terms and conditions
+1.3 Have or have not accepted our Terms and Conditions

 Should you decide to change your preferences later through your browsing session, you can click on the “Cookies” tab on your screen.
-This will display the consent notice again enabling you to change your preferences or withdraw your consent entirely.
+This will display the consent notice again which then enables you to change your preferences or withdraw your consent entirely.

 In addition to this, different browsers provide different methods to block and delete cookies used by websites.
 You can change the settings of your browser to block/ delete the cookies.

 To find out more out more on how to manage and delete cookies, visit www.allaboutcookies.org